-My oldest son learned to surf in Mexico so when my daughter learned we were taking an Outer Banks vacation, she had one request.
-She wanted to go surfing in the Outer Banks which was no easy feat.
+When my daughter learned we were taking an Outer Banks vacation, she had one request.
+She wanted to learn to surf.

-Our grown kids had driven separate from us, arrived in the Outer Banks mere hours before their lesson after driving all night with unshaved legs to find a HOT instructor.
+On the day of the lesson, the kids had driven all night and arrived in the Outer Banks mere hours before their lesson – with unshaved legs – to find a HOT instructor.
 This is their unforgettable experience as told by my daughter.

 When you think of the ocean, what is the first thing to pop into your head?
 I think everyone can agree.

 My family recently took a (mostly) relaxing, and all-around amazing trip to the Outer Banks.
 Lots of fun activities were planned, one of my favorite being Outer Banks surf lessons!